INSIGNEO/openBF/docs/src/index.md

 openBF has been developed by [Dr. A. Melis](https://alemel.is) under the supervision of [Dr. A. Marzo](https://www.sheffield.ac.uk/mecheng/academic-staff/alberto-marzo) as part of the PhD project on cardiovascular modelling at [INSIGNEO](https://www.sheffield.ac.uk/insigneo) Institute, Department of Mechanical Engineering of The University of Sheffield.
 All the contributors are listed on [github](https://github.com/INSIGNEO/openBF/graphs/contributors).

 The accompaigning [PhD Thesis](https://etheses.whiterose.ac.uk/19175/) contains the relevant theoretical background and the explanation of the numerical scheme implemented.
+A multiscale validation study is presented in [this](https://iopscience.iop.org/article/10.1088/1361-6579/ad9663) paper.
 A shorter backgound introduction is given in the [Overview](man/overview.md) page.

 Head over to the [Quickstart](man/quickstart.md) section for installation and running instructions.